FactomProject/distribution/README.md

 - Easier to setup inter-company sandbox.

 When a developer wants to do some local testing, they can setup a local federated server.
-If they wanted a more realalistic setup, they could setup a sandbox federated server on the LAN.
+If they wanted a more realistic setup, they could setup a sandbox federated server on the LAN.
 To get local clients to download the blockchain from the LAN server, they would need to recompile factomd to respect the new signature.
 This release gives the option in the config file to specify the local server.
 See how to setup a sandbox [here](https://github.com/FactomProject/FactomDocs/blob/master/developerSandboxSetup.md).